Hannah Dingley

 Hannah Dingley (born 19 July 1983) is a Welsh football coach and administrator who has served as Girls' Head of Academy at Manchester City since May 2025.

 Prior to working with Manchester City, Dingley has served as the academy manager of club Forest Green Rovers.
-As of December 2024, she was the first and is the only woman to have been in charge of a professional men's team in English football.
+She was the first woman to have been in charge of a professional men's team, and the only in English football.
 She has also been in the role of Head of Women's and Girls Football with the Football Association of Ireland.

 Early life and education

 Born in St Albans, Dingley was raised in Carmarthenshire, Wales, moving there at the age of four as her parents were from the area.
 As a youth, football was her passion and a "strong part of her family culture".
 As her school did not have a girls' team, she played for the local boys' club.
 She began coaching men's teams at aged 17.
 She attended Loughborough University and coached teams there, including boys' university teams and men's non-league football.
 She also undertook work experience at Swansea City.

 Dingley earned a Bachelor of Science (BSc) in Sport and Exercise Science and Masters of Science (MSc) in Coaching from Loughborough.
 In a work experience role with Swansea City, Dingley would observe manager Jan Mølby training the team and during match days.
 This experience strengthened Dingley's desire to work in a managerial role in football.

 Dingley holds a UEFA Pro Licence.